EgeToksoz/turbo-boost-disable/README.md

 This can be easily automated on macOS.
-Download [Shortery](https://apps.apple.com/tr/app/shortery/id1594183810?mt=12) from Mac App Store Set-up a new automation with trigger type wake up/sleep give it a name select the shortcut from list and finally select wake up as the trigger
+Download [Shortery](https://apps.apple.com/tr/app/shortery/id1594183810?mt=12) from Mac App Store

+Set-up a new automation with trigger type wake up/sleep

+Give it a name

+Select the shortcut from list

+And finally select wake up as the trigger

 This will be called each time the computer is unlocked, and works well (for me at least).